jackrobertscott/chomp-react-redux-171005/README.md

 ## Routing

 Routing components are the entry point to your feature and should **only** handle routing and layout.
 Any action dispatches should be handled in a sub-container.
 As route components effect and are aware of the application's infrustructure and directly relate other containers to the view, we consider these components also as *containers*.

+Shoulds:

+1. Do only handle routing and layout
+2. Do put it in the containers folder
+3. Do name the file `<Feature>[<Type>]Routes.js` e.g. `HotdogRoutes.js` or `DrinkSidebarRoutes.js`

+Should **nots**:

+1. Don't handle dispatching of actions in these components
+2. Don't style the component (style the sub-components)

 `src/hotdog/containers/HotdogRoutes.js`